 C++ for Embedded Systems Training Course

-Is C++ suitable for embedded systems such as microcontrollers and real-time-operating-systems?
+Is C++ appropriate for embedded systems like microcontrollers and real-time operating systems?

-Is C++ too far removed from the hardware to be efficient?
+Is C++ too abstracted from the hardware to be efficient?

 This instructor-led, live training addresses these questions and demonstrates through discussion and practice how C++ can be used to develop embedded systems with code that is accurate, readable, and efficient.
 Participants put theory into practice through the creation of a sample embedded application in C++.